hashicorp/terraform-aws-terraform-enterprise-hvd/README.md

 ### Secrets management

-The following "bootstrap" secrets stored in **AWS Secrets Manager** in order to bootstrap the TFE deployment/install:
+The following _bootstrap_ secrets stored in **AWS Secrets Manager** in order to bootstrap the TFE deployment and installation:

 - **TFE license file** - raw contents of license file stored as a plaintext secret (_e.g._ `cat terraform.hclic`)
 - **TFE encryption password** - random characters stored as a plaintext secret (used to protect internally-managed Vault unseal key and root token)
-  - **RDS (PostgreSQL) database password** - random characters stored as a plaintext secret; value must be between 8 and 128 characters long and must **not** contain '@', '\"', or '/' characters
+- **TFE database password** - used to create RDS Aurora (PostgreSQL) database cluster; random characters stored as a plaintext secret; value must be between 8 and 128 characters long and must **not** contain '@', '\"', or '/' characters
-  - **Redis password** - random characters stored as a plaintext secret; value must be between 16 and 128 characters long and must **not** contain '@', '\"', or '/' characters
+- **TFE Redis password** - used to create Redis (Elasticache Replication Group) cluster; random characters stored as a plaintext secret; value must be between 16 and 128 characters long and must **not** contain '@', '\"', or '/' characters
 - **TFE TLS certificate** - file in PEM format, base64-encoded into a string, and stored as a plaintext secret
 - **TFE TLS certificate private key** - file in PEM format, base64-encoded into a string, and stored as a plaintext secret
-  - **TLS CA bundle** - file in PEM format , base64-encoded into a string, and stored as a plaintext secret
+- **TFE TLS CA bundle** - file in PEM format , base64-encoded into a string, and stored as a plaintext secret

 >📝 Note: See the [TFE bootstrap secrets](./docs/tfe-bootstrap-secrets.md) doc for an example snippet of these secrets stored in AWS Secrets Manager.